Step-by-Step EPSG Code Normalization for Mixed Datasets Jump to heading

 return gdf.to_crs(target_crs)

-Execution Rules:
+Execution rules:

 - Always pass

-always_xy=Trueto prevent latitude/longitude inversion. - Check that
+always_xy=Trueto prevent latitude/longitude inversion. - Confirm

 Transformer.from_crs()succeeds before applying geometry operations to the full dataset. - Reject transformations that produce